 But, even in situations where it’s more apparent that a funeral may soon need to be arranged, coming up with money for the service might still be difficult.
 In some situations, personal savings or an emergency fund might have already been used up to help cover medical bills or taking time off work beyond normal annual or bereavement leave.

-If you already have or are considering purchasing a life insurance policy, you may be wondering if funeral cover is also necessary.
-The answer will ultimately depend on your budget and financial needs, but there are some things you might want to consider:
+If you already have or are considering purchasing a life insurance policy, you may be wondering what the difference between it and life insurance is.
+Whether you need both, will ultimately depend on your budget and financial needs, but there are some things you might want to consider:

 A version of this article was first published on 14 March 2017 and has since been updated with more current facts & figures.